Steven A. Bagen | December 15, 2024 | Truck Accidents

 - Drivers can extend the restriction to 13 hours in adverse driving conditions.

-Why Truck Drivers Can Get Fatigued
+Why Truck Drivers Get Fatigued

 Truck driver fatigue not only results from the lack of proper rest.